best-practice-and-impact/govspeakr/README.md

 The converted \*.md file will be written to the original directory, with the file name suffixed with "_converted".
 This file can be interpreted by the whitehall publisher, along with the images contained in the images subdirectory.

+## What is converted by govspeakr

+Currently the following markdown elements are converted to govspeak:

+* Image references
+* Single line block quotes/callouts
+* R markdown titles

+For other elements, please see the [guidance](https://www.gov.uk/guidance/how-to-publish-on-gov-uk/markdown) for preparation of markdown for the Whitehall publisher.